What are the risk factors for oral cavity and oropharyngeal cancers?

 Please call us for help quitting tobacco.
 You can also learn more in Questions About Smoking, Tobacco, and Health, our Guide to Quitting Smoking, and our Guide to Quitting Smokeless Tobacco.
 All of these, and a lot more information about tobacco, can be read online or mailed to you.

-Heavy drinking and smoking
+Drinking and smoking together

+The risk of these cancers is even higher in people who both smoke and drink alcohol, wit. with the highest risk in heavy smokers and drinkers.
 According to some studies, the risk of these cancers in heavy drinkers and smokers may be as much as 100 times more than the risk of these cancers in people who don’t smoke or drink.

 Betel quid and gutka